Rise to Success: Career Highlights of Courtney Love

 April 1993: Release of "Beautiful Son"

-In April 1993, during her pregnancy, Hole released their fourth single, "Beautiful Son".
-This came after recording a cover of "Over the Edge" for a Wipers tribute album.
+In April 1993, during Love's pregnancy, Hole released their fourth single, "Beautiful Son".

 Loading Video...

-September 8, 1993: Love and Cobain Perform at Rock Against Rape Benefit
+September 8, 1993: Public Performance with Kurt Cobain at Rock Against Rape Benefit

-On September 8, 1993, Courtney Love and Kurt Cobain performed together at the Rock Against Rape benefit in Hollywood.
-They played acoustic duets of "Pennyroyal Tea" and "Where Did You Sleep Last Night," marking their only public performance as a duo.
-Love also performed electric versions of "Doll Parts" and "Miss World."
+On September 8, 1993, Courtney Love and Kurt Cobain gave their only public performance together at the Rock Against Rape benefit in Hollywood, performing acoustic duets of "Pennyroyal Tea" and "Where Did You Sleep Last Night".
+Love also performed electric versions of two new Hole songs, "Doll Parts" and "Miss World".

 Loading Video...

-In October 1993, Hole recorded their second album, Live Through This, in Atlanta.
-The album featured a new lineup with Kristen Pfaff on bass and Patty Schemel on drums.
+In October 1993, Hole recorded their second album, Live Through This, in Atlanta with a new lineup featuring Kristen Pfaff on bass and Patty Schemel on drums.

-1993: Love and Cobain perform at Rock Against Rape benefit
+1993: Acoustic Set at Rock Against Rape Benefit

-In 1993, Courtney Love and her husband Kurt Cobain performed an acoustic set together at the Rock Against Rape benefit in Los Angeles to raise awareness and provide resources for victims of sexual abuse.
+In 1993, Courtney Love and husband Kurt Cobain performed an acoustic set together at the Rock Against Rape benefit in Los Angeles.

 August 26, 1994: Hole's Performance at Reading Festival

-On August 26, 1994, Hole performed at the Reading Festival, marking Courtney Love's first public appearance after Kurt Cobain's death.
-The performance was described as macabre, frightening, and inspirational, with Love's disheveled appearance and the band's near-chaotic performance creating a tense atmosphere.
+On August 26, 1994, Hole performed at the Reading Festival, marking Courtney Love's first public appearance following Kurt Cobain's death.
+The performance was described as macabre, frightening, and inspirational, with Love's appearance and performance being both shocking and heroic.

 1995: Return to acting